• Home

 Throughout your art career you will be faced with many writing projects — from a simple post on social media to an in-depth artist’s biography, artist’s statement or grant proposal.
-To help you, this article “Simple Basic Writing Tips for Artists” provides important key guidelines.
+To help you, this article “Simple Basic Writing Tips for Artists” is exactly what the title suggests — you will find ways to make this necessary yet sometimes frustrating activity much easier.

 Keep Your Sentences Simple, Short and Sweet